Rahyll/nxt-dropdown/src/app/nxt-dropdown/README.md

 The component uses Angular Material's styling system.
 You can customize the appearance by overriding the CSS classes:

-- `.ntx-select-field` - Main container
+- `.nxt-dropdown-field` - Main container
-- `.ntx-select-panel` - Dropdown panel
+- `.nxt-dropdown-panel` - Dropdown panel

 ## Browser Support